brotherzhafif/SMERB/README.md

 ## 📝 Description
 - A Multiplatform Business Manager Application For Small Medium And Enterprise Level Business
-- Easy To Use For Every People, From Who Just Start A Business Or An Expert
+- Easy To Use For Every People, From Who Just Start A Business to An Business Expert

 ## ⏳ Features
 - Flexible Item Management